-The Montana Department of Public Health and Human Services (DPHHS) is providing the Montana Health Coalition with a revised public notice of its intent to: (1) submit to the Centers of Medicare and Medicaid Services (CMS), on or before August 30, 2019, a written 1115 Demonstration application to amend and extend the Health and Economic Livelihood Partnership (HELP) Demonstration Program and test new program features including work/community engagement requirements and a premium structure based on coverage duration; and (2) hold public hearings to receive comments on the 1115 Demonstration amendment and extension application.
+The Montana Department of Public Health and Human Services (DPHHS) is providing a revised public notice of its intent to: (1) submit to the Centers of Medicare and Medicaid Services (CMS), on or before August 30, 2019, a written 1115 Demonstration application to amend and extend the Health and Economic Livelihood Partnership (HELP) Demonstration Program and test new program features including work/community engagement requirements and a premium structure based on coverage duration; and (2) hold public hearings to receive comments on the 1115 Demonstration amendment and extension application.

-This notice revises a prior notice sent to you in an electronic memo dated June 14, 2019.
+This notice revises a prior notice issued on June 15, 2019.
 The revisions to this public notice include additional detail related to the 1115 Demonstration amendment and extension's goals and objectives, enrollment projections and expenditures, waiver authorities, interim federal evaluation findings, and hypotheses that will be tested through the Demonstration.